kriszyp/alkali/README.md

 ### subscribe(listener)

 This adds a listener for any changes to the variable.
 If you provide a function, this will be called with an event object that has a `value()` method that can be called to get the current value.
 You can also use a subscriber object with a `next(value)` method, based on the proposed ES7 Observable API.
 However, use of `subscribe` to immediately access the value is generally discouraged, because it require immediate recomputation, rather than using  alkali's optimized resource management.
 It is preferred to propagate changes through Variables to Elements and Updaters, as they provide more efficient resource management and avoid unnecessary computations.

-### notifies(target)

-The `target` can be another variable, or any object with an `updated(updateEvent)` method that will be called with update notifications.
-The `updateEvent` has the following properties:
-`type` - This is the type of notification.
-The most common is `'refresh'`.
-`key`	- This is the name of the property or index of the position that was changed.

-### stopNotifies(target)

-This stops the notifications to the dependent variable, undoing the action of `notifies`.

-### updated(updateEvent)

-This is called to indicate that the variable has been updated.
-This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

-### apply(instance, functionVariable)

-This allows you to execute a function that is the value of a variable, with arguments that come from other variables, (and an instance variable) returning a new variable representing the return value of that function call.
-The returned variable's valueOf will return the return value of the function's execution.
-If the this variable, or the instance variable, or any of the argument variables are updated, than the returned variable will update.
-The function can be re-executed with the changed values on the next call to valueOf.

-### fixed

-This property can be set to true, when a variable holds another variable (acting as proxy), so that subsequent `put()` will not replace the contained variable, but will replace the value in the target variable.

 ### Variable.all(array)